staslebedenko/azure-container-landscape/README.md

 But you should be aware about this possibilty, so you can leverage simple two service scenario as fast and easy as possible.

+At the moment you can safely skip this step and move to the container instances :).

 let's login to our container registry from a step 4 folder
 ```cmd
 az login